-4.3 Job Abandonment
+4.4 Job Abandonment

-An employee is deemed to have resigned from their position if they are absent for three (3) f consecutive scheduled work days/shifts without prior authorization and without notification during the period of the absence.
+An employee is deemed to have resigned from their position if they are absent for five (5) consecutive scheduled work days/shifts without prior authorization and without notification during the period of the absence.
 The employee will be given written notice, at their address of record, of the circumstances of the job abandonment, and an opportunity to provide an explanation for the employee's unauthorized absence.
 An employee who promptly responds to the agency's written notice, within the timeframe set forth in the written notice, can arrange for an appointment with the General Manager before final action is taken, to explain the unauthorized absence and failure of notification.
 An employee separated for job abandonment will be reinstated upon proof of justification for such absence, such as severe accident, severe illness, false arrest, or mental or physical impairment which prevented notification.
 No employee separated for job abandonment has the right to a post-separation appeal.

-4.4 Promotion
+4.5 Promotion

 Appointment to a vacant position in the shift rotation or to a job class that is compensated at a higher rate shall constitute a promotion.
-All promotions are subject to a new Initial Appraisal period of one year.
+All promotions are subject to a new Introductory Period and the establishment of a new anniversary date, for the purpose of conducting the employee's annual performance evaluation.
 New performance goals may also be issued at the time of the promotion.
-Consistent with merit and fair employment principles, when possible, vacancies should be filled by promotion from District personnel where qualified candidates exist.
+Consistent with merit and fair employment principles, all vacancies should be filled by promotion from District personnel where qualified candidates exist.

-4.5 Promotional Introductory Period
+4.6 Introductory Period